How Often Do Solar Eclipses Occur?

 When Does a Solar Eclipse Occur?

-Solar vs. Lunar Eclipses
+Solar Vs. Lunar Eclipses

-- A solar eclipse is only visible from a limited path on Earth, while a lunar eclipse is visible from every location on the night-side of the Earth while it lasts.
+Even though solar eclipses occur every year, they are considered a rare sight, much rarer than a lunar eclipse.
+This is because while a solar eclipse is only visible from a very narrow path on Earth, a lunar eclipse is visible from every location on the night side of the Earth while it lasts.

 Total Eclipse in the US